ian9696/Cloud-Drive/README.md

 ## Cloud Drive
 Cloud drive server and client to store files remotely, implemented using C/C++.

+Client can login by entering client ID to manage files across sessions.

 ## Command for Client
 Command | Function
 :-:|-